MichaelDimmitt/coffee-shop-transcript-notes/Readme.md

 CEO was on bar for hours washing dishes.

 Showed cared for people,
-so andrew tries to do that as well.
+so Andrew tries to do that as well.

 (plug) Andrew watches valor podcast [which] has great resources, cafe viability spreadsheet.